-- Include clear contact details - Receiving an email with contact details, address, phone number, web address etc will all contribute in reassuring the recipient that the email they have received is not "spam" and is something genuine.
-Emails that are seen at first glance which contain none of this info whatsoever, with the only content being a typical "spammy" type hard-sell pitch will simply provoke the user to just delete the email, or worse, report it as spam.
+- Include clear contact details - receiving an email with contact details, address, phone number, web address etc. will all contribute in reassuring the recipient that the email they have received is not "spam" and is something genuine.
+Emails that are seen at first glance which contain none of this info whatsoever, with the only content being a typical "spammy" type hard-sell pitch that will simply provoke the user to just delete the email, or worse, report it as spam.

 - Have a professional, custom template created for you - Having a custom template written means your email will not contain any poor, excess or redundant code and will look its best in all mail clients.

-After you have performed a spam check successfully, scroll to the bottom of the page and click Save & Continue:
+After you have performed a spam check successfully, scroll to the bottom of the page and click Continue:

-45. If you have over 500 Contacts, you’ll be able to use an A/B Split Test to send your newsletter.
-However, for now, click the green ‘Send Now/Schedule’ button:
+25. If you have over 500 Contacts, you’ll be able to use an A/B Split Test to send your newsletter.
+However for now, click the green ‘Send Now/Schedule’ button:

-48. Your Test Send may take some time to arrive, dependent on what email address you have used and how it has been set up.
+28. Your Test Send may take some time to arrive, depending on what email address you have used and how it has been set up.
 Click the Save button: